cboettig/ews-review/manuscript-w-refs.md

 ============================================================================

 CSD has been studied extensively in theoretical (Wissel 1984, Gandhi et al.
-1998, Carpenter et al. 2006, Hastings and Wysham 2010, Dakos et al. 2011a, Lade and Gross 2012, Boettiger and Hastings 2012a) and empirical contexts (Drake and Griffen 2010, Veraart et al. 2011, Carpenter 2011a, Dai et al. 2012, Wang et al.
+1998, Carpenter and Brock 2006, Hastings and Wysham 2010, Dakos et al. 2011a,
-2012) as a potential EWS for regime shifts.
+Lade and Gross 2012, Boettiger and Hastings 2012a) and empirical contexts (Drake and Griffen 2010, Veraart et al. 2011, Carpenter 2011a, Dai et al. 2012, Wang et al. 2012) as a potential EWS for regime shifts.
 CSD occurs as a system's dominant eigenvalue approaches zero due to a changing (possibly deteriorating) environment.
 As the eigenvalue approaches zero, the system's response to small perturbations slows.
 This change in dynamic properties of a system can be expressed in greater variance, autocorrelation, and return time of observed